 Sunday after Christmas

-Today is Sunday after Christmas, and Bach has 3 cantatas for you, 1 from Weimar and two early Leipzig works.
+26 December 2021 – Today is Sunday after Christmas, and Bach wrote 3 cantatas for that day, one in Weimar and two early Leipzig works.

 Tritt auf die Glaubensbahn, BWV 152, is an early Weimar cantata from 1714, when Bach was just appointed as Konzertmeister, which brought the obligation to write a monthly cantata.
 This cantata, like several other Weimar cantatas, is scored for the more minimal, chamber music-like setting of the Weimar court.